+- Use short words and sentences that your child can repeat.
 Add to words your child says.
 For example, if they say car, you can say, "You're right!
 That is a big red car." - Tell stories or read to your child every day.
 Try to find books with large pictures and a few words on each page.
-Talk about the pictures on each page or things you see around you. - Have your child point to pictures, body parts, or objects that you name. - Talk to your child in the languages you are most comfortable using.
+Talk about the pictures on each page or things you see around you. - Ask your child to name pictures.
+They may not answer at first.
+Just name the pictures for them.
+One day, they will surprise you by telling you the name. - Talk to your child in the languages you are most comfortable using.
 If your family is multilingual, give your child many chances to hear and practice your languages daily.
 Learning multiple languages will not cause speech or language problems.